-Steven J. Meyer, MD, FAAOS, receives American Academy of Orthopaedic Surgeons’ Humanitarian Award
+Keith S. Feder, MD, FAAOS, Receives American Academy of Orthopaedic Surgeons’ Humanitarian Award

-The Humanitarian Award honors members of the Academy who have distinguished themselves through outstanding musculoskeletal-related humanitarian activities in the United States or abroad.
-Dr. Meyer was recognized for more than 25 years of humanitarian efforts in serving economically challenged student athletes and bringing health care access to underserved communities.
+The Humanitarian Award honors members of the AAOS who have distinguished themselves through outstanding musculoskeletal-related humanitarian activities in the United States or abroad.
+Dr. Feder was recognized for more than 25 years of humanitarian efforts in serving economically challenged student athletes and bringing health care access to underserved communities.

 # # #

 With more than 39,000 members, the American Academy of Orthopaedic Surgeons is the world’s largest medical association of musculoskeletal specialists.
 The AAOS is the trusted leader in advancing musculoskeletal health.
 It provides the highest quality, most comprehensive education to help orthopaedic surgeons and allied health professionals at every career level to best treat patients in their daily practices.
 The AAOS is the source for information on bone and joint conditions, treatments, and related musculoskeletal health care issues, and it leads the health care discussion on advancing quality.

 |Lauren P. Rileyfirstname.lastname@example.org|